Metropolitan Community Church of Baton Rouge

 Blessings and greetings from the MCCBR Board of Directors.
 We have returned to meeting in person.
 Some of the steps we are taking to keep our friends and families safe include:

-Social Distancing: Communion is served by a server or you may use the pre-packaged individual service wafers and grape juice, We are not passing the offering plate, but offer attendees the option to drop their tithes and gifts in the collection plate at the doors exiting the sanctuary, or donating online.
+Social Distancing: Communion is served by a server or you may use the pre-packaged individual service wafers and grape juice, We are not passing the offering plate, but offer attendees the option to drop their tithes and gifts in the collection plate at the doors exiting the sanctuary, or by donating online.

 Masks: Masks are encouraged, but not required.

 Hand sanitizer: Hand sanitizer is available in each bathroom and in the front lobby and back exit of the building.

 Anyone who is not feeling well is strongly encouraged to stay home until you are well, or you have tested negative for Covid-19 and the flu.

 Welcome to MCC of Baton Rouge